Dean O’Gorman showed he was a screen natural from an early age.

 O’Gorman acted in an early episode of Hercules: The Legendary Journeys (‘The Gauntlet’).
 Later he returned to the show for occasional episodes, playing a younger version of Hercules' sidekick Iolaus.
 When spin-off Young Hercules began filming downunder, O’Gorman co-starred in the same role, opposite Ryan Gosling (La La Land).
 Although it won him fans overseas, the show was soon canned, partly due to changing directives from American network executives.

-A month after the final episode of Young Hercules screened in the United States, O’Gorman’s second feature film debuted.
-When Love Comes ranged across two generations of characters, as they tried to sort their romantic and creative lives.
+A month after the final episode of Young Hercules screened in the United States, O’Gorman’s second feature film arrived.
+When Love Comes ranges across two generations, as various characters try to sort their romantic and creative lives.
 O’Gorman’s character was the “tortured wastrel” (said writer Russell Baillie) whom Simon Prast’s character takes a shine to.
 O’Gorman took the role partly out of an urge to try something new.

 His third feature made bigger ripples.
 In Snakeskin he was one of two dreamers who hit the road in a Chrysler Valiant.
 O’Gorman’s character has a soft spot for his co-driver (Melanie Lynskey from Heavenly Creatures).
 But things go awry after an American cowboy joins the ride.
 "It was tough, but beautiful at the same time," said O’Gorman of the shoot.
 "Driving the car was like moments of pure freedom, surrounded by nature rather than stuck in a studio.
 But it was cold."
 Reviews were upbeat.
 Snakeskin drove off with five gongs at the 2001 NZ Film and TV Awards, including Best Film.

-O’Gorman scored an even bigger role in Harry Sinclair's Toy Love (2002).
-This time he played a young charmer who lies his way through relationships, but meets his match in the shape of the even more immoral Chlo (Kate Elliott from Jean).
-The film won an Audience Jury Award at Portuguese festival Fantasporto.
-But local reaction was downbeat, and a disheartened O’Gorman decided to check out if the opportunities in Sydney.
+O’Gorman scored an even bigger role in Harry Sinclair's Toy Love (2002), co-starring as a young charmer who lies his way through relationships, and meets his match in the shape of the even more immoral Chlo (Kate Elliott).
+The film won an Audience Jury Award at Portuguese festival Fantasporto, but local reaction was more downbeat, and a disheartened O’Gorman decided to check out if the opportunities in Sydney.

 After a dry run trying to pay the bills, he scored a role as love interest to Rachael Carpani's character on Australian hit McLeod’s Daughters.
 He also did voice work on series Animalia (based on the bestselling childrens book).

 O’Gorman returned home to act in satire Serial Killers.
 Channelling his time on Shortland Street, he played a soap actor who tries to charm the writing team into killing his character off, in the hope it will aid his popularity.
 The show was created by ex-Shortland scribe James Griffin.
-O'Gorman revelled in the chance to play an unsympathetic character (see the clips for episodes four and five).
-He was nominated for an NZ Screen Award for Best Supporting Actor.
+O'Gorman revelled in the chance to play an unsympathetic character.
+He was nominated for a Best Supporting Actor Award.

 Low-budget American action film Sabotage failed to launch O'Gorman stateside.
 But back home, he was nominated again, this time for 2010's Nights in the Gardens of Spain (aka Kawa).
 Based on the Witi Ihimaera novel, the telemovie saw him playing lover to the main character.
 He also acted in Tangiwai (as real life test cricketer Bert Sutcliffe).

-Then came three seasons playing one of his favourite roles yet: PR man, charmer, and general "rude prick" Anders Johnson on The Almighty Johnsons.
+Then came three seasons playing one of his favourite roles to date: as charmer, PR man, and general "rude prick" Anders Johnson on The Almighty Johnsons.
 For O'Gorman, the show's appeal was obvious as soon as the cast first got together.
 "The idea was very catchy ... these idiot guys who happened to be reincarnations of Norse gods."

-In April 2011, Peter Jackson announced on his Facebook page that O'Gorman was set to join the cast of The Hobbit, taking over the role of dwarf Fili.
+In April 2011, Peter Jackson announced via Facebook that O'Gorman was set to join the cast of The Hobbit, taking over the role of dwarf Fili.
 The trilogy of fantasy films marks his most widely-seen work to date.
 The experience of filming and promoting the movies was "like getting on a rollercoaster and just going with it".

 In 2015 he was cast in miniseries Hillary, based on the life of mountaineer Sir Edmund Hillary.
-After a run of nominations, O'Gorman finally won a Best Actor Award as Hillary's lifelong friend, adventurer George Lowe.
-He played another real life person in American biopic Trumbo — legendary actor Kirk Douglas.
+After seven nominations, O'Gorman finally scored a Best Actor Award as Hillary's lifelong friend, adventurer George Lowe.
+He played someone else from real life in American biopic Trumbo — legendary actor Kirk Douglas.
 Breaking Bad's Bryan Cranston stars as American screenwriter Dalton Trumbo, who was blacklisted after accusations he was a communist.
 O'Gorman wrote to the 98-year-old Douglas, asking advice on how to play him.
-The response was "Playing Kirk Douglas, forget him...just play the part and you will be fine."
+The response was "Playing Kirk Douglas, forget him...just play the part and you will be fine".

 O'Gorman went on to co-star in Matt Murphy's remake of classic road movie Goodbye Pork Pie.
-His portrait of a struggling middle-aged writer who finds himself becoming an outlaw was inspired partly by the many struggling creatives he knew from being an actor.
+His portrait of a struggling middle-aged writer who finds himself an outlaw was inspired partly by the many struggling creatives he knew from being an actor.
+"Central to any film's success, of course, is that we care about the protagonists at least as much as what happens to them," wrote Stuff reviewer Sarah Watt.
+"To that end, Murphy could do no better in his casting of a charismatically shambolic Dean O'Gorman..."

-In 2019 O'Gorman took on one of the starring roles in high profile TV thriller The Bad Seed, based on two books by Kiwi novelist Charlotte Grimshaw.
+In 2019 O'Gorman featured in high profile TV thriller The Bad Seed, based on two books by Kiwi novelist Charlotte Grimshaw.
 He played aborist Ford Lampton, whose obstetrician brother is accused of murder.

 Spurred On (2017) offered a very different kind of adventure.
 The interactive documentary sees O'Gorman following family connections back to first world war battlefields in Europe.